-Derivative positions in equity instruments for other than hedging purposes shall not exceed 50% of the total equity assets of the Scheme.
+Derivative positions for other than hedging purposes shall not exceed 50% of total equity assets.
 The Scheme shall have derivative exposure as per the SEBI regulations issued from time to time.

 The Scheme may take positions in fixed income derivatives up to 50% of the total fixed income assets of the Scheme for the purpose of hedging and portfolio balancing purposes.
 Further, in line with SEBI circular dated September 27, 2017, the Scheme is permitted to imperfectly hedge their portfolio or a part of their portfolio by using Interest Rate Futures.
 These may include instruments such as interest rate swaps, interest rate futures, credit default swaps, forward rate agreements, etc.